xin-huang/SeleDiff/README.md

 The Var file is the output file from the first sub-command `compute-var`, which stores variances of pairwise Ω.
 `SeleDiff` does not divide Ω with generation times as He et al. (2015)<sup>1</sup> in order to reduce floating-point rounding errors.
+When estimating Ω, `SeleDiff` uses SNPs are not fixed in any population.
 When using sub-command `compute-diff` to estimate selection differences, `SeleDiff` uses `--var` option to accept a a *SPACE* delimited file without header that specifies variances of Ω between populations.

         YRI CEU 1.547660